 Mackenzie is a Licensed Clinical Social Worker.
 She graduated with her MSW in 2012.
-Mackenzie specializes in working with very young children (0-6), parents, and LGBTQ youth.
+Mackenzie specializes in working with LGBTQ youth and their families.
 For four years, Mackenzie supervised the Triple Point program – the only LGBTQ support group for queer youth in Clark County.
 She is also a Certified Daring Way Facilitator Candidate, working in consultation toward certification in multiple curricula based on the research of Brené Brown.

 My Practice Foundations:

-My social work hero is Brene Brown, and my current obsession is Hamilton, an American Musical, and all things Lin-Manuel Miranda.
+My current obsession is Hamilton, an American Musical, and all things Lin-Manuel Miranda.
 I’m a big fan of poetry and have been known to write emails in the form of Haiku just for kicks.